DawnVespero/TheBlackSunLodge/Releases/Scatology.md

 ## Recording

+Working titles for the album include *Poisons* and *The Erotic Form of Hatred*.[^3]

 Recording sessions for *The Sewage Worker’s Birthday Party* took place at Britannia Row Studios in February 1984.
 Additional recording sessions for the album took place over the course of 1984 at Wave Studios and Aosis Studios.[^2]

-In a 1983 interview with *Grok*, [[Jhonn Balance]] discussed a number of song titles that did not end up appearing on the final album: *The Day and Night of the Body*, *Assuming the Posture of Death*, and *Thermid’or*. [^3] It is unknown whether these were working titles for songs that did end up on *Scatology*, or completely different songs.
+In a 1983 interview with *Grok*, [[Jhonn Balance]] discussed a number of song titles that did not end up appearing on the final album: *The Day and Night of the Body*, *Assuming the Posture of Death*, *Thermid’or* ,[^4] *Lock*[^5] and *Cyclic*.[^6] It is unknown whether these were working titles for songs that did end up on *Scatology*, or completely different songs.
+At the time of May 1984, [[Homage to Sewage]] and [[The Wheel]] were also planned to be included on the album, but would not end up on the final release.

 Additional recordings from the sessions for the album can be found on the [[Live Coil Archive]]‘s [[Scatology Sessions]] bootleg.

 ## Release

-The album, originally known under the title *__Poisons__*, was initially planned for release under [[Jhonn Balance]]‘s existing label __Hearsay and Heresy__, which had already released the compilation cassette __Bethel__, but instead, it ended up being attributed as the first release of the new Coil-specific vanity label [[Force & Form]].
+The album was initially planned for release under [[Jhonn Balance]]‘s existing label __Hearsay and Heresy__, which had already released the compilation cassette __Bethel__, but instead, it ended up being attributed as the first release of the new Coil-specific vanity label [[Force & Form]].

-Two versions of the album are known to have been planned but left unrealized: A ‘skidmark’ color vinyl, and a version with an additional unspecified 7” record from German Label __Record Vox__.[^4]
+Two versions of the album are known to have been planned but left unrealized: A ‘skidmark’ color vinyl, and a version with an additional unspecified 7” record from German Label __Record Vox__.[^7]

 The release of the album was followed by a single for [[Panic ∕ Tainted Love|Panic]], backed with a cover of [[Tainted Love]].